thosgood/this-weeks-finds/markdown/201-250/week207.md

 about this, the ensuing hoopla overshadowed everything else in the conference.

-As soon I arrived, one of the organizers complained to me that they\'d had to spend 4000 pounds on a public relations firm to control the reporters and other riff-raff who would try to attend Hawking\'s talk.
+As soon I arrived, one of the organizers complained to me that they'd had to spend 4000 pounds on a public relations firm to control the reporters and other riff-raff who would try to attend Hawking's talk.
-Indeed, there seemed to be more than the usual number of crackpots floating about, though I admit I haven\'t been to this particular series of conferences before - perhaps general relativity attracts such people?
+Indeed, there seemed to be more than the usual number of crackpots floating about, though I admit I haven't been to this particular series of conferences before - perhaps general relativity attracts such people?
 The public lecture by Penrose on the last day of the conference may have helped lure them in.
-He spoke on \"Fashion, Faith and Fantasy in Theoretical Physics\", and people by the door sold copies of his brand new thousand-page blockbuster:
+He spoke on "Fashion, Faith and Fantasy in Theoretical Physics", and people by the door sold copies of his brand new thousand-page blockbuster:

 2\) Roger Penrose, The Road To Reality: A Complete Guide to the Physical